Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Stand By Me by Ben E. King

-This is Ben E. King’s most successful single, charting at number 1 on the US R&B Billboard, launching covers on every instrument from piano to Ukulele.
-It’s an ideal song for a beginner to learn as it uses just a single motif throughout the length of the song.
-Perfect if you are just getting used to the bass and you need a nice and easy song to get you using the frets and playing along to real music.
+This is Ben E. King’s most successful single, charting at number 1 on the US R&B Billboard and launching covers on every instrument from piano to ukulele.
+It’s an ideal song for a beginner, as it uses just a single motif throughout.
+Perfect if you are just getting used to the bass and you need a nice and easy song to practice using the frets and playing along to real music.

 Wicked Game by Chris Isaac

 Click Here for tab for Wicked Game by Chris Isaac

 Sometimes with musicians, a song doesn’t become popular upon initial release, but springs into popularity due to a later event.
 This was the case with Chris Isaac’s Wicked Game.
 Originally released in 1989, it didn’t rank as a top-ten hit until after it was featured in the 1990 film Wild at Heart.

 Not only is it an emotionally-engaging song, but a perfect choice for the absolute beginner to play.
 You spend the majority of your time on the low E string following a simple progression.
 It will also expose you to the use of passing tones, as the 6th fret on your low E is used as part of the primary motif.

 Sunshine of Your Love by Cream